-Is Trump About To Be Able To Say, 'You're Fired' To A Lot More People?
+Is Trump About To Be Able To Say 'You're Fired' To A Lot More People?

 There are about 2 million people who work in the federal government.
 Despite being in charge of the executive branch, the president is limited in the people he can unilaterally fire.